 - Have a (heart healthy) drink: Take this as a time to relax and not have to worry about getting in the car to run all your errands (because you can’t even if you wanted to!).
 Sit back with a glass a wine, which actually has health benefits, and the alcohol can help calm your nerves and take the edge off.

 - Stock up on the Excedrin: Dealing with a hurricane can bring on a change in barometric pressure, which is the force being exerted by the atmosphere in a given point.
 Other words, with the pressure a hurricane brings on the earth, it’s also going to add pressure to your head.
 Drink plenty of water and take headache relief like Excedrin or ibuprofen to help ease the pain.

 - Keep a first-aid kit handy: Even though we don’t like thinking about it, you need to be prepared if something physically happens to you during a hurricane.
-Be prepared with a first-aid kit, with things like band-aids, hydrogen peroxide, cotton swabs, and painkillers on hand in case something were to happen.
+Be prepared with a first-aid kit filled with things like band-aids, hydrogen peroxide, cotton swabs, and painkillers on hand, just in case something might happen.